Oaxaca en la historia y en el mito

 Oaxaca en la historia y en el mito (English: Oaxaca in history and myth) is a huge mural created by Arturo García Bustos (1926-2017) and located in Oaxaca de Juárez, know in English as Oaxaca City.

 García Bustos was "an artist dedicated to the humanistic struggles and liberal ideals that he expressed profoundly in his art."
 He painted the mural in a stairwell in the Palacio de Gobierno in Oaxaca.
-In the first draft of this article the space was officially known as the Museo del Palacio Universum.
+In an earlier version of this article, the space where the mural is located was officially known as the Museo del Palacio Universum.
 But the museum has disappeared.
 And in 2025 the mural is seldom available for viewing.

 A pamphlet distributed to attendees at the inauguration described the mural as a "mapamundi oaxaqueño" or a Oaxacan worldmap.
 The mural is a visual history of Oaxaca from prehistoric times to modern times, with little detail past the Mexican Revolution.
 The images selected and not selected in a visual history are key to the final message.
 Bustos focused on images of the liberal traditions and reform in his interpretation of the history of Oaxaca, largely leaving out those who opposed liberal ideas, such as the church and monarchists and also played important roles in Oaxacan and Mexican history.
 This article cites academic research and government publications, with the latter being prone to perpetuating what has been called "mithified" history.

-In the artist's words: “Cuando pinté la escalera monumental del Palacio de Gobierno de Oaxaca sentí que lo que había que revelar era la historia que contenían esos corredores por los que habían transitado muchos de los creadores de nuestra historia patria.” (“When I painted the monumental staircase of the Government Palace of Oaxaca, I felt that what had to be revealed was the history that those corridors contained through which many of the creators of our national history had passed.")
+In the artist's words: "Cuando pinté la escalera monumental del Palacio de Gobierno de Oaxaca sentí que lo que había que revelar era la historia que contenían esos corredores por los que habían transitado muchos de los creadores de nuestra historia patria." ("When I painted the monumental staircase of the Government Palace of Oaxaca, I felt that what had to be revealed was the history that those corridors contained through which many of the creators of our national history had passed.")
 Many of the individuals portrayed on the mural did not literally climb the steps and pass through the corridors where the mural now depicts their history, as the artist suggests, The entire prehispanic panel depicts an era long before the building, and Oaxaca were thought of.
-Also, the Government Palace was often not usable during phases of repair after earthquakes in 1787, 1801 1845,1854 and 1931.
+Also, the Government Palace was often not usable during phases of repair after earthquakes in 1787, 1801,1845,1854 and 1931.
 But the individuals in the mural did shape the history of Oaxaca and even Mexico.
-And if the events did not occur in the building, many occurred in the nearby Zocalo, the Cathedral and the surrounding area.
+And if the events did not occur in the building, many occurred in the nearby Zocalo, the Cathedral and the surrounding area, called el centro.